 Perhaps in search of some headlines, LG claimed the world's first production 8K TV in 2016.

 The gloves came off at IFA 2018.
-Not only did the likes of LG, Toshiba and TCL all display working 8K screens on their showfloors, Samsung actually showed off its first, now-available 8K TVs (in 65in, 75in, 82in and 85in variants) – we've reviewed the QE85Q900R and QE65Q900R from that very range.
+With the likes of LG, Toshiba, TCL and Samsung all display working 8K screens.
+Samsung trumped its rivals by releasing its 8K TVs to the public very shortly afterwards - we reviewed the QE85Q900R and QE65Q900R from that very range.

 And other 8K products?